yunpeng1234/tp/docs/UserGuide.md

 Format: `view INDEX [T]`

 * If only `INDEX` is specified, it will show the specified applicant's academic records by default.
-  * The index refers to the index number shown in the displayed applicant list.
+  * `INDEX` refers to the index number of the applicant, shown in the applicant list.
-  * The index must be a positive integer 1, 2, 3, …+
+  * `INDEX` must be a positive integer, e.g. 1, 2, 3, …
-* If `T` is also specified along with `INDEX`, it will toggle to the next tab applicant detail window.
+* Specifying `T` together with `INDEX` switches between the academic records tab and the skills tab.

 Examples:
-* `list` followed by `view 1` Shows the 1st applicant's academic records on the displayed applicants list.
+* `list` followed by `view 1`.
+Shows the 1st applicant's academic records.

 |Command|Effect|
 |---|---|
 |<img src="images/ViewOneBefore.png" alt="drawing" />|<img src="images/ViewOneAfter.png" alt="drawing" />|

-* `view 2 T` Shows the 2nd applicant's skills on the displayed applicant's list, if academic records was previously selected.
+* `view 2 T` Shows the 2nd applicant's skills, if academic records was previously selected.

 |Command|Effect|
 |---|---|